aws-samples/experimental-programmatic-access-ccft/README.md

         […]
       }
     ],
-    "carbonEmissionsInefficiency": <-- (4)
+    "carbonEmissionsInefficiency": [
       {
-        "gridMixInefficiency": <-- (4.1), Your emission savings from AWS renewable energy purchases […]
+        "gridMixInefficiency": <-- (4), Estimated emissions savings: difference between the carbon footprint emissions calculated using the location-based method (LBM) and the market-based method (MBM).
+        […]
-        "serverMedianInefficiency": <-- (4.2), Your emission savings from using AWS computing services "startDate": <-- month this data relates to
+        "startDate": <-- month this data relates to
       },
       {